jrdeslippe/perfportsite/docs/perfport/libraries/index.md

 fact that architecture-specific implementations are evolving, despite the best efforts of both vendors and library maintainers.

-Codes with obvious "hot spots" can often make immediate use of libraries to acheive performance portability.
+Codes with obvious "hot spots" can often make immediate use of libraries to achieve performance portability.
 This is often easiest for codes written in Fortran and C, whereas bindings to many libraries in C++ can be lacking or somewhat arcane to use.
 One of the biggest concerns in using libraries for extant codes is the frequent requirement to recast data structures used in the code to the format used by the library.